Call Us

 • Seizures and strokes

-• Mental health problems such as psychosis, paranoia and hallucinations
+• Mental health problems, such as psychosis, paranoia and hallucinations

 • Liver and kidney damage

 The most potent of these is an active substance called cocaethylene, which can damage your liver, heart and other vital organs.
 Once cocaethylene is created in the body, it remains there for much longer than alcohol or cocaine alone.
-It is associated with increased craving, more dependence and it significantly increases the risk of serious health problems.
+It's associated with increased craving, more dependence and it significantly increases the risk of serious health problems.

 How to address your cocaine and alcohol consumption